-The focus of this blog is to discuss the three common fallacies about customer journey mapping, three tips to ensure the success of the said activity, and three resources that can be used as a guide throughout the conduct of customer journey mapping.
+The focus of this blog is to discuss the three common fallacies of customer journey mapping, three tips to ensure the success of the said activity and three resources that can be used as a guide throughout the conduct of customer journey mapping.

 As discussed by Irit, there are three misconceptions we can see working in different companies.

 1. The marketing team should define the customer success lifecycle journey map.

 There’s a vast difference between what customer journey maps marketing teams create versus the ones that customer success teams should create.
 The customer journey map that the customer success teams create is usually referred to as the customer lifecycle journey map as a distinction.

 2. We can’t have a single customer success journey map for all our products and customers.